aaaaaa123456789/bsp/specification.md

 as a result of using a variable bit count is acceptable.)

 The `shiftleft` and `shiftright` instructions shift the value in the corresponding direction, filling the shifted bits with zeros.
-The `shiftrightarith` behaves like `shiftright`, but extends the sign bit (the most significant bit) instead; if this bit is 1, the shifted bits will be filled with ones.
+The `shiftrightarith` instruction behaves like `shiftright`, but extends the sign bit (the most significant bit) instead; if this bit is 1, the shifted bits will be filled with ones.
 The `rotateleft` instruction shifts the value to the left and inserts the bits that are dropped from the value on the right: a left rotation of 4 bits on the value `0x12345678` will generate the value `0x23456781`.

 Note that no `rotateright` instruction exists; the same effect can be achieved by negating the rotation count and using a `rotateleft` instruction.